robinagandhi/swa/pages/syllabus.md

 * [The Browser Hacker's Handbook, By Wade Alcorn; Christian Frichot; Michele Orru](https://www.safaribooksonline.com/library/view/the-browser-hackers/9781118662090) (This book will help you think about attacks if you are working with Web-apps)

-* [Hands-on Security in DevOps](https://learning.oreilly.com/library/view/hands-on-security-in/9781788995504/), By Tony Hsu (Integration of security into DevOps)

-* [Bug Bounty Hunting Essentials](https://learning.oreilly.com/library/view/bug-bounty-hunting/9781788626897/), by Shahmeer Amir, Carlos A. Lozano, 2018 (How White-hat hacking can be a full-time job)

-## Other Reference Books
+## Other Reference Books Used in the Course Design

 * Problem Frames: Analyzing and Structuring Software Development Problems, By Michael Jackson, Addison-Wesley (A seminal work in Requirements Engineering)

 ## Additional Resources

 * [Secure Programming for Linux and Unix HOWTO](https://dwheeler.com/secure-programs/Secure-Programs-HOWTO/index.html), David Wheeler
-* [Software Assurance in Education, Training and Certification, Pocketguide](https://robinagandhi.github.io/swa/resources/pocketguide.pdf), Ed.
-Robin Gandhi.
-Was written in 2010 so some of the links and resources might be dated, but the discussion is just as relevant!
 * [SEI Book Series on Software Assurance](http://resources.sei.cmu.edu/library/asset-view.cfm?assetid=465870) (Good collection of relevant books on the topic)

 # Engagement